317: No Such Thing As Panic Buying Frankincense

 So if you go out drinking on Friday, then you're borrowing some of Saturday morning's fun and having it on Friday night.

 So you have more fun on Friday, but then on Saturday, you just feel like not fun at all, right?
+That's a really good way of looking at it.
+Oh my god, that's an amazing way of thinking about it.

-Which probably explains why I'm not a very big drinker is because I think, well, I'd rather have no fun at all tonight in the hope of having lots tomorrow.
+But that explains, because I'm very keen on deferring gratification as far as possible, which probably explains why I'm not a very big drinker, because I think, well, I'd rather have no fun at all tonight in the hope of having lots tomorrow.

-Well, what you could do is play the lottery like a friend of mine does where he buys a lottery ticket and then he doesn't look at it until the next week until after the next week's draw has been made and he's already bought next week's lottery ticket and what that means is that he always potentially has has a winning lottery ticket in his wallet.
+Well, what you could do is play the lottery, like a friend of mine does, where he buys a lottery ticket and then he doesn't look at it until the next week, until after the next week's draw has been made.

 So he's always got a potentially lottery winning ticket on him.
+Yeah, exactly.

-Is he a happy man or is he a bit weird?
+Is he a happy man, or is he a bit weird?

-It's you isn't it?
+It's you, isn't it?
+It's him.
+Oh, God.

+I was reading about a pretty spectacular hangover that happened in China.
 There's a guy called Jiang Wu who was staying at a bed and breakfast in Qingdao.

 He had fallen asleep in what he thought was his bed and breakfast, but actually turned out to be a shipping container that was being loaded the very next morning onto a cargo that was going to set sail for Los Angeles.

-He couldn't get through to a bunch of people, called the police.
+So he woke up inside the container.
+He luckily had his phone on him, was called his friends, he couldn't get through to a bunch of people, called the police.

 Eventually, they worked out where he might be by tracking the phone, and they found him in a stack of cargo containers that were reaching 60 feet high.
+And they had to go through

-the quality of Airbnbs in this city you mentioned Dan must be so low
+The quality of Airbnbs in this city you mentioned, Dan, must be so low.

-maybe they have extremely luxurious shipping containers yeah maybe yeah
+Maybe they have extremely luxurious shipping containers.
+Yeah, maybe, yeah.

-I actually have a favourite hangover that I've I've I've thought it's my favorite hangover for a long time and I'm so glad I get to share it.
+I've thought it's my favourite hangover for a long time, and I'm so glad I get to share it.
+It's Alexander the Great.

 I think he had the best hangover of all time.

-So this is in 330 BC and one of his greatest conquests was he conquered Persepolis.
+So, this is in 330 BC, and one of his greatest conquests was he conquered Persepolis.
+It was the Persian capital, and they've been building up to it for ages.

+It was the proper jewel of the empire.
 So anyway, Alexander the Great storms in with his troops, takes over this empire.

 It's the capital.
+Massive moment.

 And then, so according to one account, everyone got really pissed, as you do, celebrating, absolutely hammered.